 Why do leaves change colour and fall off in autumn?

-Autumn is a time of outstanding beauty, when the natural world treats us to a last burst of colour before the onset of winter.
+Autumn is often a time of outstanding beauty.
+We're treated to a final burst of colour before the onset of winter.
+And some years, that colour is more spectacular than ever.
+Find out why.

 Why do leaves change colour?